 Wagyu, which translates to “Japanese cow,” is the name given to 4 different cattle breeds that are native to Japan: Japanese Black, Japanese Brown, Japanese Polled, and Japanese Shorthorn.
-Though about 90% of Wagyu beef comes from the Japanese Black breed, all 4 are known for their extreme marbling (fat content throughout) and intense umami flavor.
+Though about 90% of Wagyu beef comes from the Japanese Black breed, all 4 are known for their extreme marbling (intramuscular fat content) and intense umami flavor.
 Umami is a savory, sometimes meaty flavor found in foods like parmesan cheese and mushrooms that have an abundance of the amino acid glutamate.

 Thanks to these huge amounts of intramuscular fat, Wagyu beef has a buttery taste and practically melts in your mouth.
-No wonder it can cost up to $25 per ounce and a single cow can sell for as much as $30,000!
-Genetics plays a huge role in why Wagyu cows have such rich marbling, but there are a few farming techniques that help them develop as much intramuscular fat content as possible.
+Contrast this flavor profile with the hardier, beefier steak most Americans are accustomed to as a result of more moderate marbling in our domestic breeds.
+The best Wagyu beef can cost up to $25 per ounce, and a single cow can sell for as much as $30,000!
+Genetics plays a huge role in why Wagyu cattle have such rich marbling, but there are a few farming techniques that help them develop as much intramuscular fat content as possible.